NEW MEXICO VETERANS

 About the Project

 New Mexico PBS has begun a multi-year Veteran’s initiative to expand our content on-air, and on-line in partnership with local, regional, and national organizations.
 Through this initiative we will provide a platform for veteran’s to share their stories, both in war and at home and give civilians the opportunity to become aware of the challenges veterans and their families face coming home.
-The programming line-up includes the highly anticipated documentary on the Vietnam War from Ken Burns scheduled to air in the Fall of 2017.
+The programming line-up includes the highly anticipated documentary on the Vietnam War from Ken Burns that aired in the Fall of 2017.

 Local Productions: Digital Series